Scout Alarm Review

 - If you want a DIY company with modern technology check out Frontpoint who has in and outdoor security cameras.

-You pay upfront for the Scout security system on a as needed basis.
+Ala-cart option.
+Pay upfront for the Scout security system on a as-needed basis.

-Even with better looks it still costs the same or better than other DIY alarm systems.
-You buy what you need and can easily add more later.
+Even with better looks it still costs the same or less than other DIY alarm systems.
+Buy the equipment needed and add more in future if needed.

-Here is a screenshot of all security products they offer:
+Here is their lineup of security products they offer:

 The door panel is unique to them.
 The wrest of the products are similar to most other security companies.
 The prices are what you would pay for most any other DIY system.
 They don't have the typical tiered bundled packages such as 'basic, advanced and home automation'.
 Their monitoring stays at one flat fee and equipment costs are up to you.

-Lets take an average home of 3 bedrooms 2 bathrooms, 1 living room, kitchen and 2 hallways and see what it would cost to secure it:
+Let's go to the drawing board...
+Taking an average home of 3 bedrooms 2 bathrooms, 1 living room, kitchen and 2 hallways here is what it would cost to secure it:

 A Scout Hub - $129/ea.
 1 is required for every system, it is the 'brain' of their system.
 Compare it to the control panel of every other company that is touch screen or with a keypad.
 The difference with this is it looks good enough you don't have to try to hide it or drill holes next to your door.
 1 x $129 = $129